brandonvfx/go-prompt/README.md

 **GitSegment** - Shows the current git branch and status.

-**ReadOnlySegment** - Shows if the current directory is writeable by you.
+**ReadOnlySegment** - Shows if the current directory is writable by you.

 **RvmSegment** - Shows current rvm gemset